Tumixs/alx-low_level_programming/0x01-variables_if_else_while/README.md

 [5.
 Numbers](./5-print_numbers.c) | Prints all single digits of base 10.
 [6.
 Numberz](./6-print_numberz.c) | prints all single digits of base 10.
 [7.
 Smile in the mirror](./7-print_tebahpla.c) | prints the lowercase alphabets in reverse order.
+[8.
+Hexadecimal](./8-print_base16.c) | Prints the base 16 numbers.
+[9.
+Patience, persistence and perspiration make an unbeatable combination for success](./9-print_comb.c) | Prints all posiible single digit numbers separated by a comma.

 ## Resources